Last Updated on November 13, 2022 by Audrey Scott

-When readers ask, “If I travel to Kyrgyzstan, what should I do?
+When readers ask, “Should I travel to Kyrgyzstan?
 Where should I go?
 What kind of experiences will I have?”
 We wonder how we’ll keep it short.

 Because the country is still relatively undiscovered and serves so many different styles of travel, the answer is: it really depends on what you’re after.
 There's much more to do and experience in Kyrgyzstan than you might first have imagined.

 Mountain landscapes and trekking?
 Check.
 Cultural and culinary experiences?
 Check.
 Living nomadic culture and yurts?
 Check.
 Urban adventures and wellness retreats?
 Got that, too.